GeorgeHenriqueDias/Frontend-Mentor/README.md

 ### What I learned

 I've learn some new CSS proprieties, like the * element that aplies to the entirety of the html elements.
 Another thing is to how center a div in a body.
-I also learned the very basics of GitHub to hoast my work.
+I also learned the very basics of GitHub to host my work.
 It felt a little hard, not gonna lie.

 ## Author